WHU-Fenglab/RI-based-CPSC/README.md

 ### Chromatographic peak shift correction
 For data integration, the raw data obtained from the LC-MS instrument must be converted into .mzML format by ProteoWizard msConvert or other tools.

+#### Importation of the package:

+    from Time_Corecctor import MZDataProcess,DataAlignment

 #### Importation of the .mzML format data:

     Data_1 = MZDataProcess('.../Data_1.mzML')